segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

   </div>
 </div>
 ```
 Here we’re using the baseChart directive which is added to a canvas element.
-Furthermore the attributes datasets, labels, options, legend and chartType are bound to class members which are added to the implementation of class MyBarChartComponent in my-bar-chart-component.ts:
+Furthermore the attributes datasets, labels, options, legend and chartType are bound to class members which are added to the implementation of class BarChartComponent in bar-chart-component.ts:
 ```
 import { Component, OnInit } from '@angular/core';@Component({
   selector: 'app-bar-chart',